How to Turn Off Subtitles on Your Samsung TV

 - Select Caption Settings, then choose Caption to turn them off, assuming subtitles are already on.
 There is a small green dot next to the Caption tab that indicates that subtitles are on.

 - For subtitle options, the Caption Settings menu gives you three different options to tweak the subtitles to your preference: Digital Caption Options, Caption Mode, and Separate Closed Caption.

 The Caption Settings menu gives you three different options to tweak the subtitles to your preferences.

 Digital Caption Options

 This menu allows you to change the appearance of the subtitles.
-You can choose a different font size, color, style, and change the background color.
+You can choose a different font size, color, style, and background color.
 For the most comfortable viewing experience, it’s best to stick with white font on a black background and adjust the font size.

 Here you get to choose a preferred subtitle language, but there’s a catch.
 Broadcasters determine the available languages.
 It’s advisable to keep this option on Default, but most stations will include Spanish subtitles if that’s what you need.

 The subtitles are displayed in a different area on the screen for easier reading.
 If you’re used to the default position at the bottom center of the screen, this option might feel a bit strange, but it could help some users.

 Expert Trick to Turn Off Subtitles on a Samsung TV